oldham123/cfa_level_iii/_readings/Reading 28 Active Equity Investing.md

         - Consider for example, classification as either *value* or *growth*
         - A stock can be assigned a *style score* between one and one hundred, determining to what degree a stock is value, and to what degree it is growth
         - The difference of these is a *net style score*, used to classify
+      - Holdings-based analysis is difficult to perform if a derivatives overlay is used, unless there is good information available about the strategy being followed
     - **Returns-based**
       - By regressing fund returns against a collection of indices, each thought to strongly represent investment of a certain style
       - The degree to which a fund's returns are correlated with the returns of an index, the fund can be thought of as being of that style
   - Additionally, a fund manager will often self-identify a fund's style
     - This self-identification can be compared to the results of both approaches, perhaps identifying a need for further investigation if results are inconsistent